Why 24/7 Network Monitoring Is the Silent Guardian of Your Business

 Protected Harbor’s Network Engineers create a secure environment by building a network resistant to cyber-attacks and staying operational during emergencies.
 We use network monitoring tools to scan network performance, security, and compliance.
 We also troubleshoot issues, upgrade network hardware and software, and work with vendors to ensure new products meet the company’s security requirements.

 A network vulnerability assessment from Protected Harbor will help your organization identify potential weaknesses and vulnerabilities in your current network setup.
+For this you can take help of network security checklist for small business.

 A Protected Harbor security expert can assist with a free assessment for cybersecurity for small business and vulnerability test to determine your weak points.
 From there, we will build a plan that includes updates, new configurations, implementation, unlimited onsite support, and live monitoring services for a flat monthly rate to safeguard your network.
 Ready to get started?
 Speak to a professional that can assist you with your network and security needs.